-The team of Louisiana personal injury attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers are experienced at settlement negotiations.
+The team of Louisiana personal injury Lawyers and legal professionals at Stewart J. Guss Personal Injury Attorneys are experienced at settlement negotiations.
 Our team of lawyers and legal professionals will do whatever it takes to highlight the strengths of your case and maximize its settlement value.

 Filing a Personal Injury Lawsuit

 In some cases, it is necessary for an accident victim to file a lawsuit in order for the insurance company to take a case seriously.
 Just because a lawsuit is filed, however, does not necessarily mean that the case will proceed forward to trial.
 Personal injury cases can settle at any point during the litigation process, up to and including the day of trial.
 After filing a lawsuit in the Louisiana court system, the other side will file an answer, which will then begin the written and oral discovery process.
 The discovery process allows each side of the dispute to learn more about the other side’s claims, injuries, and defenses.

 The team of Lawyers and legal professionals at Stewart J. Guss Personal Injury Attorneys have successfully litigated thousands of personal injury cases through the Louisiana court system.
 Our team can assist you through the discovery process and help decide whether or not you should ultimately take your case to trial.